A First-Occupancy Representation for Reinforcement Learning: The First-Occupancy Representation

 \section{The First-Occupancy Representation}

-While the SR encodes states via expected occupancy across an arbitrary horizon, this may not be ideal in all situations.
-If a task has no fixed time limit but terminates once the agent reaches a pre-defined goal state, or if reward in a given state is consumed or made otherwise unavailable once encountered, a more useful representation would instead measure the duration until a policy is expected to reach states the \emph{first} time.
-This observation motivates the \emph{first-occupancy representation} (FR). \begin{definition} For an MDP with finite $\mathcal S$, the first-occupancy representation (FR) for a policy $\pi$ $F^\pi \in [0, 1]^{|\mathcal S| \times |\mathcal S|}$ is given by
+While the SR encodes states via total occupancy, this may not always be ideal.
+If a task lacks a time limit but terminates once the agent reaches a pre-defined goal, or if reward in a given state is consumed or made otherwise unavailable once encountered, a more useful representation would instead measure the duration until a policy is expected to reach states the \emph{first} time.
+Such natural problems emphasize the importance of the first occupancy, rather than some arbitrary $n$th visit, and motivate the \emph{first-occupancy representation} (FR). \begin{definition} For an MDP with finite $\mathcal S$, the first-occupancy representation (FR) for a policy $\pi$ $F^\pi \in [0, 1]^{|\mathcal S| \times |\mathcal S|}$ is given by